-Verdaccio is a lightweight, private, and self-hosted NPM registry designed to facilitate package development in controlled environments.
+Verdaccio is a lightweight, private, and self-hostable NPM registry designed to facilitate package development in controlled environments.

-It is a very useful tool for teams that develop internal libraries and want to share them among themselves, without exposing them to a public NPM registry.
+It is a very useful tool for teams that develop internal libraries and want to share them among themselves, without exposing them to the public NPM registry.

-Verdaccio acts as an intelligent proxy that stores downloaded dependencies, as well as adding our own private packages.
+Verdaccio acts as a smart proxy that stores downloaded dependencies, in addition to adding our own private packages.

-Additionally, it allows us greater control over our developments by reducing dependency on NPM repositories (for example, because we have an internet outage).
+Furthermore, it gives us greater control over our developments by reducing dependency on NPM repositories (for example, due to an internet outage).

 In summary